 Buy it: Where the Dead Sit Talking

-Graphic novels are a real boon for reluctant readers and visual learners.
+As kids learn to read, many love graphic novels and some will only read graphic novels, at least for a time.
 Today’s graphic lit has taken on a life of its own.
 These books draw kids in with beautiful art, then engage them with compelling narratives.
-That’s why graphic novels are a big part of our summer reading list for 2024, for kids of every age.
+That’s why graphic novels are a big part of our summer reading list, for kids of every age.

 Act (A Click Graphic Novel) by Kayla Miller